 - Have trouble starting your urine stream.

-- Pass urine frequently during sleeping hours.
+- Pass pee frequently during sleeping hours.

-- Have pain in your abdomen.
+- Have pain in your lower abdomen.

 Diagnosis and Tests

-How is bladder outlet obstruction (BOO) diagnosed?
+How is a bladder outlet obstruction (BOO) evaluated and diagnosed?

 Tests may include: